Two Pakistani Youth are Speaking Out on the Importance of Inclusivity in Sexual and Reproductive Health

 By Emma Chadband, Communications Officer, FP2020

 Family planning advocates in Pakistan, an FP2020 commitment maker since 2012, have worked hard to make sure the country’s FP programs address the needs of a variety of users.
-Muhammad Sarim Imran and Tanzila Khan, two young people changing the SRH movement in their country, are proud to explain why making sure this movement is for everyone — including sexual and gender minorities as well as disabled people — is so important to them.
+Saro Imran and Tanzila Khan, two young people changing the SRH movement in their country, are proud to explain why making sure this movement is for everyone — including sexual and gender minorities as well as disabled people — is so important to them.

 When did you get involved in family planning?
 What inspired you to get involved in this space?